 Unsecured business loans typically range from $5,000 to $250,000 (up to $250,000 with Moula) with terms of 0.5 to 2 years.
 The interest rates are higher than for other forms of finance, but with a shorter term, the overall interest paid can be lower compared to a longer-term loan with a lower interest rate.
 Find out more about unsecured business loans from Moula.

-For a comprehensive overview of business finance options, read the Complete Guide to Business Loans in Australia.
+For a comprehensive overview of business finance options, including for sole traders, read the Complete Guide to Business Loans in Australia.